Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability: Discussion

 \textbf{Support Inclusive Personalization Across Life Stages.} Designers and researchers should treat personalization as a foundation rather than a superficial feature.
 Our study showed that participants consistently wanted robots to reflect their own priorities, values, and circumstances, whether as children, adults, or older adults.
 For children, this means prioritizing features that stimulate curiosity, outdoor play, and independent learning rather than encouraging passivity or over-assistance.
 For adults, modules should be able to flexibly support the coexistence of multiple roles from workplace productivity to household assistance and emotional support.
 For older adults, designs should emphasize mobility, safety, and companionship, ensuring independence, dignity, and emotional well-being.
 Personalization in modular robots thus enables robots to feel less like standardized products and more like extensions of individual life paths.

 \textbf{Provide Open Platforms for Co-Creation.} Designers and researchers should move beyond closed, one-size-fits-all systems and instead create open modular platforms that invite users to actively participate in construction and evolution.
 In our workshops, participants extended the provided modules with new sketches, hybrid designs, and symbolic features, treating modules as open-ended design materials rather than fixed parts (Section 5.1.2).
 This finding highlights the need for platforms that empower users to experiment, remix, and evolve robots over time.
-Such openness not only fosters agency and stronger identification with robots but also situates users as co-creators rather than passive consumers, encouraging deeper and more enduring engagement \cite{desmet2007framework}.
+Such openness not only fosters agency and stronger identification with robots but also situates users as co-creators rather than passive consumers, encouraging deeper and more enduring engagement \cite{desmet2007framework}, \cite{alves2021collection, cui2024robotic}.

-\textbf{Design for Adaptability Within and Across Life Stages.} Adaptability should be treated as more than technical flexibility; it is the lived capacity of robots to evolve with the same user’s shifting demands.
+\textbf{Design for Adaptability Within and Across Life Stages.} Adaptability should be treated as more than technical flexibility; it is the lived capacity of robots to evolve with the same user’s shifting demands in both function and form.
 Our findings showed that users often required different roles within a single stage of life, balancing play and safety in childhood, productivity and care in adulthood, or independence and companionship in older adulthood.
+At the same time, adaptability should guard against robots that look and behave exactly the same for decades.
+Companions that never change can begin to feel oddly out of sync with people’s lives, raising a sense of “social uncanniness” when they do not age or transform alongside their partners \cite{hoffman2020social}.
+Designing modules that can be added, removed, or visually refreshed over time allows robots to register life transitions—subtle shifts in appearance, capabilities, or interaction style that mirror peoples’ own changing identities.
 Designers should therefore create modules that allow dynamic switching between roles within one life stage, while also enabling smooth transitions across stages.
 This principle ensures that robots are not frozen in one role but can accompany people through multiple transitions, reflecting the realities of complex and evolving lives.